-The policies of Radford University's College of Graduate and Professional Studies apply to students enrolled in the College of Nursing DNP Program.
+The policies of Radford University's College of Graduate and Professional Studies apply to students enrolled in the School of Nursing DNP Program.
 In addition, the following Nursing Program policies apply.

-CODE OF ETHICS FOR NURSES WITH INTERPRETIVE STATEMENTS, AMERICAN NURSES ASSOCIATION providers.
+CODE OF ETHICS FOR NURSES WITH INTERPRETIVE STATEMENTS, AMERICAN NURSES ASSOCIATION

+In the face of an ever-changing health care system, nurses face challenges within their roles as health care providers.
 Their need for ethical decision making has increased.
 Nurses have had a long history of a philosophy of caring embodied in their decision making that is reflected in the Code of Ethics.
 It is now, in this changing context of health care in which nurses practice, educate, research and lead, that the Code be an integral part of their role in all professional dimensions of practice.
 The code functions as a tool and mark of the nursing profession.